BDC Hamburger Icon

 How to apply KISS to your business

 First, businesses need to analyze how easy it is for a prospective customer to fully understand what your product or service offers.
 Optimizing both your business’s primary channel for presenting itself (usually, a website) and your marketing communications is the best way to get customers’ attention and business.
-Follow these tips to apply KISS at your business:
+Follow these marketing and website design tips to apply KISS at your business.

 Website homepage

-• Put important info front and center.
-Consider what users see when they land on your business’s homepage.
-The information should be simple and easy to understand.
-There should be a clear statement about what your business does, as well as a simple way to continue navigating the website.
+• Put important information front and center: Consider what users see when they land on your business’s homepage.
+The information should be simple to understand.
+There should be a clear statement about what your business does as well as a simple way to continue navigating the website.

-• Make it easy to navigate.
-To attract and engage customers, companies need to have a vision for creating a simple and easy-to-navigate website.
-The average website bounce rate, or the percentage of visitors who leave the website right after landing on it, is around 40% to 50%.
-The reason most visitors leave is that they cannot easily find what they are looking for.
-It is up to you to immediately convey why your product or service is valuable immediately and then make it easily accessible.
+• Make it easy to navigate: To attract and engage customers, companies need to have a vision for creating a simple and easy-to-navigate website.
+The average website bounce rate or the percentage of visitors who leave the website right after landing on it, is around 45 percent to 55 percent.
+The reason most visitors leave is that they cannot find what they are looking for easily.
+It is up to you to convey why your product or service is valuable immediately and then make it accessible.

-• Make it attractive.
-Customers prefer graphics and visuals to blocks of text.
-Neutral and basic colors are not always bad; in fact, sometimes they’re better than a complex color palette that may be rough on customers’ eyes.
+• Make it attractive: Customers prefer graphics and visuals to blocks of text.
+Neutral and basic colors are not always bad.
+Sometimes, they’re better than a complex color palette that may be rough on customers’ eyes.
+[Related article: How to Keep Customers on Your Site and Boost Sales]

 Marketing communications

-• Avoid information overload.
-Some businesses think more information is better.
-The problem is, consumers do not appreciate information overload.
+• Avoid information overload: Some businesses think more information is better.
+The problem is that consumers do not appreciate information overload.
 Keeping marketing communications simple across all channels and formats is the way to get consumers’ attention and business.
+[Related article: Step-by-Step Guide to Social Media Marketing for Small Business]

 author image